The second Escape Artists podcast, PseudoPod is dedicated to bringing its listeners the best short horror fiction on the

 - PseudoPod’s Host, Alasdair Stuart, is a 2019, 2020, and 2021 finalist for the Best Fan Writer category of the Hugo Awards, and his weekly pop culture newsletter, The Full Lid, was a 2019, 2020, and 2021 finalist for the British Fantasy Award for Best Nonfiction and a 2021 finalist for the Best Fanzine category of the Hugo Awards.

 - “Harvest Song, Gathering Song” by A.C.
 Wise, originally published in For Mortal Things Unsung was reprinted in The Best Horror of the Year: Volume Ten edited by Ellen Datlow

-- PseudoPod was a 2018 finalist for the inaugural Best Audio category of the British Fantasy Award and made finalist again in 2019 in 2020, and in 2021.
+- PseudoPod was a 2018 finalist for the inaugural Best Audio category of the British Fantasy Award and made finalist again in 2019 in 2020, in 2021, and in 2022.

 - PseudoPod won the THIS IS HORROR Award for Best Fiction Podcast twice, in 2016 and 2017

 - PseudoPod won the Parsec Award twice, and was a finalist six times:

 - Finalist 2015: Best Speculative Fiction Story: Large Cast (Short Form) for “The Screwfly Solution” by James Tiptree, Jr., narrated by Tina Connolly, Eric Luke, Matt Franklin, Anna Schwind, Mat Weller, Rish Outfield and George Hrab